microsoft/minecraft-samples/custom_blocks/README.md

 This sample demonstrates some custom block types in Minecraft, including a simple build process and TypeScript compilation for Minecraft.
 You can use this project as a starter for your own scripting projects.

+You can get started with this sample on MCTools!
+Visit [mctools.dev](https://mctools.dev) to create a new project based on this sample.

 ## Prerequisites

 **Install Node.js tools, if you haven't already**